pixelmager/pixelmager.github.io/meshtosdf/article_simd.md

 * We also have to shuffle data around between actual calculations to use more than one SIMD-component for multiplications, and some parts still run only on single values and does involved stuff like horizontal sums.
 * We are now evaluating both sides of the conditional and doing a select between the two.
 This is done in order to use only SIMD-registers, as there is a significant performance-overhead to moving in and out of SIMD-registers. *TODO: link*

-This gets us down to **8265ms**, x1.3 faster compared to the non-SIMD precalculated version (x2.4 compared to bruteforce).
+This gets us down to **8265ms**, x0.79 of the time compared to the non-SIMD precalculated version (x0.42 compared to bruteforce).
 It is faster, but not overly impressive.

 # Multiple Calculations in Parallel
 Instead of trying to fit the geometric-vector calculations into SIMD, we can "transpose" the problem, and simultaneously do 4 calculations in parallel.
 A nice illustration of the usefulness of this approach is to do 4 dot-products in parallel (see also this [excellent presentation](https://deplinenoise.files.wordpress.com/2015/03/gdc2015_afredriksson_simd.pdf))